NHS patients to be prescribed Wegovy weight-loss jab for first time

 Those eligible should have a body mass index (BMI) over 30 or a BMI of more than 27 and at least one weight-related co-morbidity.

-The National Institute for Care and Excellence (Nice) gave Wegovy the green light for NHS use earlier this year.
+It comes afterthe National Institute for Care and Excellence (Nice) gave Wegovy the green light for NHS use earlier this year.

+The drug should be used for a “maximum” of two years, according to its guidance.

 More follows.